codes-org/codes/src/models/networks/model-net/doc/README.simplep2p.txt

       ...
 N:1 N:2 ...
 N:N

-where x:y is the latency or bandwidth between components x and y.
+where x:y is a pair of latency or bandwidth between components x and y.
+An individual entry in this matrix is specified as "a,b" where 'a' is the egress latency/bandwidth of the link and 'b' is the ingress latency/bandwidth of the link.
 Whitespace is ignored, but linebreaks are not, and delimit rows of the matrix.
 The relative simplep2p identifiers 1..N are assigned to simplep2p LPs in the order of their appearance in the codes-configuration file.
 It is expected that all i:i entries are 0 - modelnet currently doesn't handle self messages.

 Support in the code is also available for triangular matrices of the format: